 Unfortunately, it often takes a few tries to eliminate SIBO.

 In my case, it took four tries.
-I finally cleared it with a combination of antibiotics, probiotics and diet, followed by prokinetics to help with motility.
+I finally cleared it with a combination of antibiotics (Rifaximin), probiotics (VSL3) and the Specific Carbohydrate Diet, followed by prokinetics (Iberogast and magnesium) to help with motility.
 The SIBO expert I consulted with suspected that I had not tried the herbal anti-microbials for long enough for them to work.

 Avoid food poisoning in the first place

 Of course, it’s best if you don’t get food poisoning to begin with.
 But even the most careful people can still succumb to it.

 Follow the usual advice for making sure that meats are cooked, and wash your vegetables and fruit well – even if you don’t plan on eating the skin.
 Simply cutting through fruit can contaminate it.
 And don’t forget to give your food the sniff test.

 King adds that prevention includes sound eating practices such as taking a digestive aid at the start of a meal, such as apple cider vinegar, hydrochloric acid, digestive bitters or garlic (if you can tolerate it).

 “For foreign travel, I have my patients take garlic, thyme and oregano with them to kill those bacteria,” she says.